raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 --- /collapse ---

+Did you notice that the `Player` object doesn't stay on the screen?

+--- task ---
-+ Did you notice that the `Player` object doesn't stay on the screen?
-You can fix this by adding this section of code below the code you've already added.
+Fix that by adding this section of code below the code you've already added.

 ```csharp
 Vector3 spritePos = Camera.main.WorldToViewportPoint(transform.position);